lechwolowski/Asseco-ML/Cifar50/README.md

-I trained the model at 100 epochs at a time.<br>
+I trained the model at 100 epochs at a time.
+The best validation accuracy This model was able to produce is 76%.
+Data augmentation plays a significant role in this score.
+Without it we would lose around 15% due to overfitting.
+Further training doesn't seem to bring any results for validation set.
+It seems that 300 epochs is enough. <br>
 ## Training accuracy
 Brown: 1-100 epochs<br>
 Orange: 101-200 epochs<br>